No. VAT incurred outside Swaziland is governed by a jurisdication outside of Swaziland.

 Yes, since each enterprise or division is treated as a taxable person in its own right.

 Yes.
 A taxable person who conducts several enterprises or operates an enterprise in separate divisions or branches may register each enterprise, division or branch separately if each one:

 In such a case, the person must complete a separate application form for each branch, enterprise or division.
 Once registered, each enterprise branch or division is considered a separate taxable person and will get its own Taxpayers Identification Number (TIN).

 Yes.
 Failure to do so may result in that business’ suppliers denied an input tax deduction.

 A company cannot start charging VAT until the registration process is complete with all the necessary documents.

-The wall certificate should be displayed on the principal place of the business.
-Copies which are obtainable from the VAT registration office should be displayed in all the other branches.
+The wall certificate should be displayed at the principal place of the business.
+Copies (which are obtainable at the SRA Head Office) should be displayed in all other branches.

 You can certainly ask the SRA to check; you can also use the tax calculator on our website to check yourself.